Table of Contents

 - Homogeneous mixture.

-- Particles are smaller than 1 nm, cannot be seen by naked eyes.
+- Particles cannot be seen with naked eye.

-- Does not scatter light; path of light is not visible.
+- Does not scatter light (no Tyndall effect).

 Concentration of a Solution